-I love reading the memories of Christmas past and Hanukkah past, from the many posters from Facebook and my circle of friends.
-I am blessed to hear how families would decorate their trees, and light the candles, or send out Christmas cards with the family year in review letter, or sing songs, or share a meal, or pass out gifts, or do what was done to turn the act into a tradition or ritual with meaning beyond the actual event.
-I makes me think back on all we use to do as a family at the Thanksgiving to Christmas season and recall all the stuff we did together. the Fulton traditions.
+I love reading the memories of Christmas past and Hanukkah past, from the many posters on Facebook and my circle of friends.
+I am blessed to hear how families would and continue decorate their trees, or cut down their tree, and light the candles, or send out Christmas cards with the family year in review letter, or sing songs, or share a meal, or pass out gifts, the secret Santa.
+To do what was done to turn the act into a series of traditions or a ritual.
+Perhaps you shared an Advent calendar.
+Adding meaning beyond the actual event.
+I read what you are your families do, every Christmas Season.

-John 1:4-5 ” In him was life, and that life was the light of all mankind.
+John 1:4-5 ” In Him was life, and that life was the light of all mankind.
 The light shines in the darkness, and the darkness has not overcome it.”

 This is my Christmas memory, and the best of my traditions past.
 May you know light and warmth during this time.